 A leak in your ductwork doesn’t need to be huge to cause problems.
 Your ducts can lose up to 30% of their airflow to leaks, which means air from your AC unit or furnace might not be reaching the furthest rooms in your house.
 Every homeowner should have their ducts inspected and cleaned at least once a year.
 To ensure your ducts are in good working order for the winter season, contact an HVAC specialist right away.

 Whether your insulation is too old or too thin, poor insulation makes it much harder to regulate temperatures throughout your home.
-Plus, you’re likely wasting energy and money by paying heat air that isn’t being contained within the house.
+Plus, you’re likely wasting energy and money by paying for air that isn’t being contained within the house.
 Since hot air rises, it’s particularly important to make sure the insulation in your attic (if you have one) is up to par.
 The great news is that many homeowners find that adding insulation instantly improves the temperature of their homes.
 Even better, a pro can install fresh insulation in a matter of hours.

 3. Inefficient or Poorly Sealed Windows

 4. The Wrong Size AC or Furnace System

 The bigger your house, the bigger your AC unit and furnace system must be to maintain an even temperature.
 If your unit is the wrong size, you’ll struggle to get enough airflow to cool or heat your entire home.
 Based on your home’s square footage, an HVAC specialist can quickly determine the correct make and model for your home.
 Inquire about your options during your annual maintenance appointment if you think your system isn’t adequately covering your home.

 This is the easiest way to fix uneven temperatures in your house.
 Move any furniture that might be blocking airflow from floor and wall vents.
 Check to make sure all the vents are fully open or facing a direction that maximizes airflow.
 You can also consider closing some of the vents in rooms that have reached your desired temperature to push conditioned air to other areas of the house.